ryangurn/dropcam/README.md

 ### .pipe(out)
 You can call `.pipe` on the object and do what you wish with the buffer, such as writing to file.
 See above for an example.

-## Stream
-### .pipe(out)
-You can call .pipe on the object and do what you wish with the buffer, such as writing to file.
-See above for an example.
-### .on(event, callback)
-You can listen for events on this stream.
-### Event: 'data'
-You can listen for incoming standard output on this stream.
-### Event: 'error'
-You can listen for incoming error output on this stream.

 ## Deprecated
 ### .getDevicesWithNotifications